Ruthless All Blacks earn revenge over Argentina

 Reactions to this vastly improved performance will, therefore, be subdued.
 Even the under-capacity 21,645 crowd did not get carried away.

-With victory on his home patch, Foster will be vindicated by the decision to retain last week's same starting team.
+With victory on his home patch, Foster will be vindicated by the decision to retain the same starting team.
 This week in the second half he adjusted, though, to leave Samisoni Taukei'aho, who made 15 carries in an outstanding 65-minute shift, on the pitch much longer.

 Three first half tries – to Ethan de Groot, Caleb Clarke and Rieko Ioane – were all the product of the All Blacks winning the kicking battle, playing at the right end of the field and applying pressure.